iorchard/pbos-ansible/README.rst

 It

 * Creates a private/provider network and subnet
+  When it creates provider network, it will ask address pool range.
 * Creates a router
 * Creates a cirros image
 * Adds security group rules